 We have identified three general categories of potential harm related to name collisions: DNS Query Surveillance, Communication Disruption, and Communication Interception.
 We describe each category in increasing order of potential harm.

 DNS Query Surveillance.
 Some portion of leaked DNS queries for domain names under undelegated TLDs has always reached the root servers.
 However, once those TLDs are delegated, some fraction of them reach not only the root servers but also the servers authoritative for the TLDs—and possibly other servers as well.
 This contact allows additional parties to monitor incoming DNS queries that were most likely not even intended to be exposed to the public Internet.
 The harm that might be felt by users experiencing this behavior is a function of 1) the nature of the domain names being leaked, 2) the extent to which those queries are being logged and monitored, 3) the relationship between the authoritative servers and the users or organizations from which the queries originate.
 In the most innocuous sense, the nature of the queries might be inconsequential, the authoritative servers oblivious, and the organizations without any substantial relationship.
-However, in a more severe case, queries might be ultra-sensitive, revealing secret or embarrassing information, the query logs actively monitored by operators, and the servers in cahoots with adversaries of the user or organization.
+However, in a more severe case, queries might be ultra-sensitive, revealing secret or embarrassing information, the query logs actively monitored by operators, and the servers in collusion with adversaries of the user or organization.
 This data leakage could result in a loss of reputation, public embarrassment, or even costly lawsuits.

 Communication Disruption.
 After the delegation of a TLD, queries for names under that TLD might yield an IP address (or other positive response appropriate for the query type) where they previously did not.
 Such a positive response might reach an end system where a negative response is expected.
 The very fact that the response contains an answer might disrupt certain applications, services, or entire networks.
 This is typically due to one of the following: 1) the positive response short-circuited a resolution process that would have produced the expected answer, or 2) ultimately, the resolution process was not expected to produce any answer at all.
 In either case, subsequent application behavior typically involves communicating with the address returned, contrary to expectations.
 This disruption might affect not only the application itself but also other dependent applications.
 Harm, in this case, might be quantified by estimating the time and other resources dedicated to identifying the root cause of the disruption and remediating the problem by adjusting network configurations, individual system configurations, or user behaviors.
 This solution might be trivial for an individual or a small organization but relatively complicated and expensive for a large organization.
 However, the diversity of systems that depend on the Internet makes both the systems themselves and the potential for harm, in the case of name collision, difficult to identify and assess.